 |Bear||Side, Back||Medium Firm||$840|

-Next up is the Zoma Sports Mattress, a memory foam mattress for athletes.
+First up is the Zoma Mattress, a memory foam mattress for recover and optimal next-day performance.
 Zoma is designed to facilitate deeper sleep to help you recover faster and wake up feeling refreshed.
 Even if you’re not an athlete, you can benefit from Zoma’s sleep-promoting design.

 Zoma has three layers: gel-infused memory foam with Triangulex™ technology, Reactiv™ transition layer, and Support+ base.